JuliaLang/julia/doc/src/devdocs/gc.md

 so that references from them are not explored in a subsequent generational collection.
 This scheme eliminates the need of explicitly keeping a flag to indicate a full mark (though a flag to indicate a full sweep is necessary).

+## Memory layout of objects and GC bits

+An opaque tag is stored in the front of GC managed objects, and its lowest two bits are used for garbage collection.
+The lowest bit is set for marked objects and the second lowest bit stores age information (e.g. it's only set for old objects).

+Objects are aligned by a multiple of 4 bytes to ensure this pointer tagging is legal.

 ## Heuristics